Capillary/ecom-api-document/source/includes/_customer.md

 ```

-Lets you add a new shipping address to the customer's account or update existing shipping address.
+Adds a new shipping address to a customer's account or update existing shipping address.

 ### Resource Information
 | | |